hbcbh1999/LookseryAssingnment/README.md

 # LookseryAssingnment

-In march 2015 [Looksery](https://www.looksery.com) interviewing me asked to make small app with following requirements:
+In March of 2015 [Looksery](https://www.looksery.com) interviewing me asked to make small app with following requirements:

 App has two screens.